The Lambrechts-Stanley Model of Configuration Spaces: Background and recollections

-The dg-module $\Tw\Gra_{n}(U)$ is spanned by graphs with two types of vertices: external vertices, which correspond to elements of $U$, and indistinguishable internal vertices (usually drawn in black).
-The degree of an edge is $n-1$, and the degree of an internal vertex is $-n$.
-The differential sends a graph $\Gamma$ to the sum:
+The dg-module $\Tw\Gra_{n}(U)$ is spanned by graphs with two types of vertices: external vertices, which correspond to elements of $U$ and that we will picture as circles with the name of the label in $U$ inside, and indistinguishable internal vertices, corresponding to the elements of $\underline{i}$ in Equation~\eqref{eq:def-tw-c} and that we will draw as black points.
+For example, the graph inside the differential in the left hand side of Figure~\ref{fig.diff-gra-n} represents an element of $\Tw \Gra_{n}(U)$ with $U = \{1,2,3\}$ and $i = 1$.
+The degree of an edge is still $n-1$, the degree of an external vertex is still $0$, and the degree of an internal vertex is $-n$.

-where $\Gamma/e$ is $\Gamma$ with the edge $e$ collapsed and $e$ ranges over all ``contractible'' edges, i.e.\ edges connecting an internal vertex to another vertex of either kind.
-See \Cref{fig.diff-gra-n} for an example.

-\begin{remark} An edge connected to a univalent internal vertex is not considered contractible: the Maurer--Cartan element $\mu \in \operatorname{Def}(\CC \to \hoLie_{k}^{\vee})$ ``acts'' on both sides of $\Tw\CC$ in the definition of the differential, and for such edges the two contributions cancel out.
-Such vertices are called \textbf{dead ends} \footnote{Their definition is slightly different, but since we forbid multiple edges and loops, the two definitions are equivalent.} by \textcite{LambrechtsVolic2014}. \end{remark}

-The product of two graphs glues them along their external vertices only (which is the same thing as adding disjoint internal vertices to both graphs and gluing along all vertices).
+The product of $\Tw \Gra_{n}(U)$ glues graphs along their external vertices only.
+Compared to Lemma~\ref{lem:tw-hopf}, this coincides with adding isolated internal vertices (by iterating the cooperad structure map $\circ_{\varnothing}^{\vee}$) and gluing along all vertices.